ImplFerris/esp32-book/src/core-concepts/pwm/led-pwm-controller.md

 ## Calculating PWM Duty Resolution

-When working with PWM signals in embedded systems, one important aspect to understand is how to calculate the **duty resolution** based on the clock frequency and division factor.
-The duty resolution determines how finely you can control the duty cycle of a PWM signal.
+In the ESP-HAL, we need to specify both the duty resolution and the frequency when configuring the timer object.
+Therefore, it's important to understand how to calculate the duty resolution from a desired frequency and how to determine the frequency based on a given duty resolution.

 These are the formulas taken from the ESP32 technical reference manual but the variable names are simplified.

 ### Formula for PWM Signal Frequency